CodeYourFuture/curriculum/content/js1/blocks/sub-goal/index.md

 }
 ```

 To complete the logic, we can form a {{<tooltip title="sub-goal">}}A sub-goal is a goal for a smaller problem that makes up some bigger problem{{</tooltip>}}.

-Any time we're solving a problem we have a particular goal or target in mind.
+Any time we're solving a problem we have a particular goal
 We can break down a problem into smaller problems each with their own sub-goals.
-With complex problems, we must break up problems into more manageable parts.
+The process of problem-solving involves continually breaking down problems into smaller manageable problems, each with their own sub-goals.

 For the implementation of `formatAs12HourClock`, we can form a sub-goal as follows: